Skip to content

 Are you into Sake (酒)?

-We will be offering our award-winning green tea, our one-and-only Sumiyaki Japanese coffee, and surprise items at this event.
+It was a wonderful opportunity to share our award-winning green tea, our one-and-only Sumiyaki Japanese coffee, and a few surprise items with so many sake enthusiasts and tea lovers.

 🍶About This Event

-LB Sake Day isn’t just about sipping sake—it’s a full culinary celebration nestled in the gardens of Rancho Los Cerritos.
-Here's what you can expect:
+LB Sake Day wasn’t just about sipping sake—it was a full culinary celebration nestled in the beautiful gardens of Rancho Los Cerritos.
+Here’s what guests experienced:

-• Unlimited Sake Tastings: Your ticket includes all-you-can-sip sake—responsibly served.
-Plus, delicious food is available for purchase.
-Oh, did I mention unlimited tea and coffee tasting from us too? : )
+• Unlimited Sake Tastings: Tickets included all-you-can-sip sake—responsibly served, of course.
+Guests also enjoyed delicious food available for purchase throughout the day.
+And yes—there was unlimited tea and coffee tasting from us too! : )

 • Featured Food Vendors: